Biangbiang noodles: Origin of the character

 The origins of the biangbiang noodles and the character biáng are unclear.
 In one version of the story, the character biáng was invented by the Qin dynasty Premier Li Si.
 However, since the character is not found in the Kangxi Dictionary, it may have been created much later than the time of Li Si.
 Similar characters were found used by Tiandihui.

 In the 2007 season of the TVB show The Web (一網打盡), the show's producers tried to find the origin of the character by contacting university professors, but they could not verify the Li Si story or the origin of the character.
 It was concluded that the character was invented by a noodle shop.

-One hypothesis is that there was no such character or meaning for this word in the beginning, and the word actually came from the sound people make from chewing the noodles, "biang biang biang".

 A legend about a student fabricating a character for the noodle to get out of a biangbiang noodle bill also is a commonly believed hypothesis about the origin of the character.

 According to a China Daily article, the word "biang" is an onomatopoeia that actually refers to the sound made by the chef when he creates the noodles by pulling the dough and slapping it on the table.

 Variants

-More than twenty variants of the Traditional character for biáng, having between 56 and 70 strokes:
+More than twenty variants of the Traditional character for biáng, having between 56 and 70 strokes: (Apart from the original character and its simplified form, these variants are not yet registered in Unicode.)